 The Chief Executive Officer, Chief Finance Officer, Chief Risk Officer, and the Executive Director, Operations and Technology have declared, in writing to the Board, that QIC’s risk management and control system is operating efficiently and effectively in all material respects, based on representations by management.

-QIC applies a ‘three lines of defence’ approach to managing risks and compliance obligations.
+QIC applies a ‘three lines of accountability’ approach to managing risks and compliance obligations.
 This includes QIC’s relevant Board committees, executive, investment teams, the Risk, Governance and Tax (RGT) division and audit function.

 First line of defence: Executives and staff within our investment teams and supporting business units are accountable for identifying risks within their area of responsibility and for establishing effective controls to manage these risks.
 Investment team personnel also have a percentage of their remuneration linked to risk and compliance Key Performance Indicators (KPIs).
 All staff are required to report breaches and incidents to the Risk, Governance & Tax (RGT) division.
 Management is required, as part of the monthly management reporting process, to report any breaches of our policies, standards, laws, regulations and client mandates.
 All staff have KPIs that measure risk and compliance which are linked to their remuneration.